 Consider a multi-volume set.
 You may recall me talking about my two-part honeymoon photo book.
 Most recently, I also put together a two-part photo book set for my family’s Asian vacation.
 I already posted photos of volume one in my MyPublisher lay flat review.
 I had started trying to fit all these photos in a single 100-page book, but as I started laying out the pages and seeing how many great photos my brother took, it soon became apparent that I couldn’t fit in all the photos I wanted to, without putting too many photos on one page.
 I’m not a big fan of cluttering up a page with too many photos.

-Photobookgirl Tip: For the most popular 8.5 x 11″ size photo book, I recommend no more than 4 to 6 photos per page (or 8 to 12 pages per spread) max.
+Photobookgirl Tip: For the most popular 8.5 x 11″ size photo book, I recommend no more than 4 to 6 photos per page (or 8 to 12 photos per spread) max.

 Here’s some tips about making a multi-volume photo book set: